 - Classifications (a.k.a.
 EDICS): Please choose two EDICS from the list here.
 EDICS must represent the technical core of your work, and should therefore be very specific.
 Do not choose EDICS in the general area of your work.
 Choosing the correct EDICS ensures that your paper goes to the right Associate Editor and reviewers; otherwise your paper will be delayed.

 - Manuscript file in PDF: Please include your figures and tables inline at their correct positions within the text of the manuscript.
 Please do NOT remove figures and tables from the main paper, and do NOT submit figures and tables separately.
 Doing so makes the reviewing job quite difficult!
 Please submit a single self-contained unencrypted PDF file no larger than 20 Meg.
 Files larger than 20 Meg will not be accepted.
-Authors are encouraged to submit their manuscript in IEEE double-column Transactions format.
+Authors are asked to submit their manuscript using OJIM's specific template.
 The minimum number of pages for regular papers is 5 pages.
 There is no maximum, although overlength charges apply (see below).
 If your paper is less than 5 pages, you need to submit it as a short paper.

 - Overlength Page Charge Agreement: downloadable from here, which must be completed, signed, and uploaded as an additional file to your manuscript.
 Note that this form must be uploaded even if your paper is less than 8 pages!
 Submit this document with the "Overlength Agreement" item type.